AmirF00/AmirF00/README.md

-# Hey there, I'm Amir Fadaeizadeh! :wave:
+# Hey there, I'm Amir! :wave:
 **Pentester and Security Enthusiast**

 ## About Me